qinnzou/Zero-Shot-Hashing/README.md

 ## Preparation
 ### Data Preparation
-download the three public datasets and put them in the NUS-WIDE, VOC2012, COCO sub-folders, respectively.
+download the three public datasets and put them in the datasets/NUS-WIDE, VOC2012, COCO sub-folders, respectively.
 When you use some other datsets, you have to modify the path for the parameters unseen_img_dir and seen_img_dir.

 In the folder `./data/', we have given the lists for partitioning the datasets for NUS-WIDE, VOC2012 and COCO.